Careers NSW provides access to high quality, personalised careers guidance from independent professional careers practitioners.

 - Log in, or create your MyServiceNSW Account.

-- Complete the careers practitioner booking form, selecting your preferred appointment type (virtual or in-person) and date and time that best suits you.
+- Complete the careers practitioner booking form, selecting your preferred appointment type (virtual or in-person) and date and time for your initial phone call consultation.
 The booking process takes around 5 minutes to complete.

-To get the most out of your appointment:
+- To get the most out of your initial phone call consultation:

-think about your career goals and the support you'd like to receive from your careers practitioner, as well as your current situation and what you'd like to improve
+- think about the career guidance and support you'd like to receive from your careers practitioner, as well as your current situation and what you'd like to improve